plone/training/ttw/mosaic.rst

 .. only:: presentation

-    * It allows to manage the layout, not the design (like Diazo).
+    * It allows managing of the layout, not the design (like Diazo).
     * It can manage the layout of any page, it does not provide a specific layout-enabled content (like collective.cover).

 .. only:: not presentation